Get started with the Core SDK

 What is happening

-1. The user types a message. view.send(...) mints inputEventId and the message's codecMessageId, publishes the user input on the channel with those ids stamped under extras.ai.transport, and returns an ActiveRun carrying the inputCodecMessageId the client owns synchronously.
+1. The user types a message. view.send(...) mints inputEventId and the message's codecMessageId, publishes the user input on the channel with those ids stamped under extras.ai.transport, and returns a ClientRun carrying the inputCodecMessageId the client owns synchronously.
 The SDK does not POST to your agent endpoint itself.

-3. The agent endpoint receives the POST, calls Invocation.fromJSON, creates an AgentSession, and starts a Run from the Invocation. session.createRun(invocation) mints a fresh runId (for a fresh run) and a fresh invocationId; the agent returns both on the response so callers can observe them.
-Run.start() waits for the trigger input event on the channel (rewind + live).
+3. The agent endpoint receives the POST, calls Invocation.fromJSON, creates an AgentSession, and starts a Run from the Invocation. session.createRun(invocation) mints a fresh runId (for a fresh run) and a fresh invocationId; the agent returns both on the response so callers can observe them. run.start() waits until the trigger input event has been observed on the channel, whether paged in from history (as the drain above does) or arriving live.

 4. The agent streams the LLM response through run.pipe(...) to the channel.
 Every output carries input-codec-message-id so the client can correlate by an id it owned at send time.